skewll/docker-image-timetrex/README.md

 ## What to expect the first time:

+* Follow the log to watch along.

 * On first run it will initialize the postgres database as well as the timetrex.ini.php config file.

+* Postgres will install and start running.
+On my rip4 is takes 5 minutes to start, on my virtual box it starts in seconds.

-* Once container is running, finish install at:  http://localhost:8080/timetrex/interface/install/install.php
+* Once its ready and running, finish install at:  http://localhost:8080/timetrex/interface/install/install.php

-* Grab a coffee and come back in an hour, or watch the "Processing" icon spin on the installer.
+* The "Processing" icon spin on the installer takes an hour on my rpi4 and seconds on my virtual box.

 * Once install is complete, access timetrex at: http://localhost:8080/timetrex/interface/html5/index.php